SystemFw/Unison-Forall-2024/klogs.md

 the same key will be in FIFO order, so partition essentially group messages for later linear processing.

-It does so with this function that computes a new key for a message, and it returns a list because you can also decide to simply filter out the message by returning an empty list, or send the same message to multiple keys.

-Linear processing is done with the loop function, which is a stateful transformation of the values of a KLog.
-Loop executes sequentially over the values for a given key, and concurrently across different keys.

-It takes an initial per-key state, and a function that given a key value pair and the old state, returns a new state, and publishes zero, one, or more messages.
-You can look at it as a fold which acts per key.

-Finally, sink lets you perform side-effects at the end of a Pipeline, for example to write messages to external storage.
+And finally, sink lets you perform side-effects at the end of a Pipeline, for example to write messages to external storage.
 We will talk about Remote later, but for now think about it as a version of the IO ability that works on Unison Cloud.